richelm/RepData_PeerAssessment1/PA1_template.md

 ```

-### Preprocess the data

-In order to produce histogram and calculate the mean and median, we first compute the sum of steps for each day.
+## What is mean total number of steps taken per day?

 ```r